MaryAnn Tuttle1

 His first business venture was a tobacco route in downtown Chicago, and later a tobacco store in what is now the Loop, around Clark and Washington Streets.
 He prospered and became a successful business man of early Chicago.
 The family lived at 2351 South Calumet, Chicago.5

-Alonzo Jonathan Snow appeared on the 1850 Federal census of East Montpelier, Washington County, Vermont, in the household of his parents Alonzo Snow and Ruby Bassett.7 Alonzo Jonathan Snow appeared on the 1860 Federal census of East Montpelier, Washington County, Vermont, in the household of his father Alonzo Snow.8 Alonzo Jonathan Snow and Avis Gertrude Snow appeared on the 1870 Federal census of Chicago, Cook County, Illinois,, enumerated 21 June 1870.9 Alonzo Jonathan Snow lived in 2351 South Calumet Ave., Chicago, Cook County, Illinois.
+He appeared on the 1860 Federal census of East Montpelier, Washington County, Vermont, in the household of his father Alonzo Snow.9 Alonzo Jonathan Snow and Avis Gertrude Snow appeared on the 1870 Federal census of Chicago, Cook County, Illinois, enumerated 21 June 1870.10 Alonzo Jonathan Snow lived in 2351 South Calumet Ave., Chicago, Cook County, Illinois.
 He and Avis Gertrude Snow appeared on the 1880 Federal census of Chicago, Cook County, Illinois, enumerated 10 June 1880.
-Their children Mable Gertrude, Frederick Alonzo and Clifford Leon were listed as living with them, along with Avis' sister Sarah Jane Snow.10 Alonzo Jonathan Snow and Avis Gertrude Snow appeared on the 1900 Federal census of Chicago, Cook County, Illinois, at 2351 South Calumet Ave., enumerated 1 June 1900.
-Their children Mable Gertrude, Clifford Leon and Ethel Lillian were listed as living with them, along with Avis' mother Hannah Vincent.4 Alonzo Jonathan Snow appeared on the 1910 Federal census of Evanston, in Cook County, Illinois, enumerated 20 April 1910 in the household of Philip Fox and Ethel Lillian Snow.11
+Their children Mable Gertrude, Frederick Alonzo and Clifford Leon were listed as living with them.
+Avis' sister Sarah Jane Snow was living with them.11 Alonzo Jonathan Snow and Avis Gertrude Snow appeared on the 1900 Federal census of Chicago, Cook County, Illinois, at 2351 South Calumet Ave., enumerated 1 June 1900.
+Their children Mable Gertrude, Clifford Leon and Ethel Lillian were listed as living with them.
+Avis' mother Hannah Vincent was liiving with them.4 Alonzo Jonathan Snow appeared on the 1910 Federal census of Evanston, in Cook County, Illinois, enumerated 20 April 1910 in the household of Philip Fox and Ethel Lillian Snow.12

 Alonzo Jonathan lived in East Montpelier until about 1860.
 His father built a second log house on Snow Hill, and later a two story house.